jdeames/www.jdeames.com/stories.md

         <ul>
           <li><em>After the War, 1-hour, western/drama.</em>
           <ul class="desc-list">
-          <li>At the end of the Civil War, a lone woman with unusual powers, an orphaned girl,  and a doctor unite to battle personal demons and societal injustice.</li>
+          <li>At the end of the Civil War, a woman with unusual powers, an orphaned girl,  and a doctor unite to battle personal demons and societal injustice.</li>
 			</ul>
 			</li>
           <li><em>For Always, 1/2-hour, dark comedy.</em>